 I received my PhD degree in Political Science (Political Philosophy) from Sabancı University in August 2016.
 I wrote my dissertation on Muhammad Iqbal’s (1877-1938) philosophy and political theology.
 Between 2012 and 2013, I was a visiting researcher at the department of Study of Religions at Södertörn University.
 Between 2013 and 2014, I was a visiting researcher at the department of Political Science at Yale University.
-My research interests include 19th and 20th century Continental, Islamic and Ottoman-Turkish philosophy and political theory.
-Currently, I am working as a part-time lecturer at Istanbul Sabahattin Zaim University.
+My research interests include 19th and 20th century Continental, Muslim and Ottoman-Turkish philosophy and political theory.
+Currently, I am working as an Assistant Professor at the Department of Political Science and International Relations at Istanbul Sabahattin Zaim University.

 Below you can read/listen to two poems I like very much – one from Muhammad Iqbal, and one from a Turkish Sufi thinker, Yunus Emre.

 Payam-i Mashriq (Message of the East)

 “What should I do?
 My nature does not like to rest at a fixed place,

 My heart is like the winds that blow over the poppy fields.

 When I behold a beautiful face of a beloved,

 My heart soon after begins to beat for a more beautiful one.

 From the spark I march on in quest of the Star, from the Star on to the Sun.